How to Make FastPass+ Reservations

 - Navigate your web browser to Disneyworld.disney.go.com.
 Click on “Sign in or Create Account” on the top right and either sign in or follow the on-screen instructions in order to create an account.

 - On the next screen, scroll down until you see the header “Tickets and Passes.”
 If your tickets are already listed there, go back to the main page and skip ahead to the next step.
 If not, click on “Link Tickets.”
 If you have a Magic Band you can type the 12 digit number from the inside of it in the box on the left of the next screen.
 Otherwise, scroll through the various types of tickets shown on the screen to find the one that looks like yours and type the highlighted ID Number into the box.
 Click Next.
+(While you're at it, you may want to link any WDW resort reservations you have via the "Link Resort Reservations" button.)

 How do I See What FastPass+ Reservations I Have?